joeshway/698-final-project/README.md

 #Ansible
 Ansible is a way of auto setting up a server using yml files.

+This will allow you to start a production and staging instance on a mostly clean server with 5 commands in terminal

-We will pe using it to deploy a staging and production server on an AWS instance.
+We will be using it to deploy a staging and production server on an AWS instance.

-Before we get to AWS, lets setup ansible
+Before we get to AWS, lets setup ansible and do a few other things

 1. in the root of the project create a folder called **ansible** `mkdir ansible`
 2. cd into ansible and make another folder called roles, but do not cd into it